MohammadFAHssn/blureen-laravel/README.md

 > Composer version 2.8.8 2025-04-04 16:56:46

-- go to secrets/jwt and run in terminal:
+-   make the secrets/jwt direction and go to that dir and run in git bash:

 ```
 openssl genrsa -out private.pem 2048
 openssl rsa -in private.pem -pubout -out public.pem
 ```

-- put these in your .env file:
+-   put these in your .env file and set your path:

 ```dotenv
 JWT_ALGO=RS256